readium/swift-toolkit/docs/Guides/Navigator/Preferences.md

 ### Inactive settings

 A setting may be inactive if its activation conditions are not met in a set of preferences.
 The Navigator will ignore inactive settings when updating its presentation.
-For example, with the EPUB navigator, the word spacing setting requires the publisher styles to be disabled in order to take effect.
+For example, with the EPUB navigator, the word spacing setting is effective only with a left-to-right layout.

 You can check if a setting is effective for a set of preferences using the `PreferencesEditor`: